PrivacyStreams/PrivacyStreams.github.io/items.md

 Package: `com.github.privacystreams.image`

-An Image item represents an image file.
+An Image item represents an image, could be an image file from storage, etc.

 ### Fields